Youth worker

 You'll need to have:

-• a second language - while not essential, this can be useful if you intend to work with a relevant ethnic group
+- a second language - not essential but useful if you intend to work with a relevant ethnic group.

 Work experience

 You'll need relevant work experience to get a place on a course.
-This demonstrates you understand the work that will be involved, and the knowledge, skills and attitude required.
+This demonstrates you understand the work involved and the knowledge, skills and attitude required.

 The amount and type of experience varies between courses.
 Some courses ask for 100 hours of experience, but this may be more, or less, depending on the individual.
 You'll need experience of working with young people or in a youth work or community practice setting.
 This can be in areas such as advice and guidance, drug or alcohol misuse, mentoring, sport and youth justice.